 - Read much more about LIDs and LID process at the: - PDOT Local Improvement District (LID) Projects page

 What about SW Shattuck?

-, which has identified and put SW Shattuck, SW Hamilton, and SW Dosch on the top of their project list.
+In the near term is the Bureau of Environmental Services Ditches to Swales program, which has identified and put SW Shattuck, SW Hamilton, and SW Dosch on the top of their project list.
 E.g. if the ditch along the west side of SW Shattuck were converted to a walkable swale, there would be a walkable surface 2-3 feet wide along most of the length of SW Shattuck!
 BES is holding off on SW Hamilton in order to coordinate with the SW Hamilton Halo LID project.
-Read more about Ditches to Swales on the Bridlemile Ditches to Swales page
+Read more about Ditches to Swales on the Bridlemile Ditches to Swales page.

 In addition to working on an improvement plan, there's 6-36" of already existing pavement available now!
 And during September and October 2007, PDOT, homeowners, and volunteer work parties cleaned the dirt and vegetation off of it: